Introduction

 We reserve the right to terminate the engagement between us with immediate effect in the event of: your insolvency, bankruptcy or other arrangement being reached with creditors; an independence issue or change in the law which means we can no longer act; failure to pay our fees by the due dates; or either party being in breach of their obligations if this is not corrected within 30 days of being asked to do so.

-We reserve the right to levy a charge for providing access to our working papers to a successor company, either where we are legally obliged to do so or at your specific request.
+We reserve the right to levy a charge for providing access to our working papers to a successor firm, either where we are legally obliged to do so or at your specific request.

 Should we resign or be requested to resign, we may issue a disengagement letter to ensure that our respective responsibilities are clear.
 Should we have no contact with you for a period of twelve months or more, we may issue to your last known address a disengagement letter and thereby cease to act.